Understanding Water Treatment Certifications

 - WQA S-300: Applies to reverse osmosis filters (point-of-use installations).

 - WQA S-400: Applies to distillation drinking water systems (point-of-use installations).

 The International Association of Plumbing and Mechanical Officials is a laboratory that examines water treatment products and uses a combination of NSF and WQA standards.
 They also have some unique standards that it uses to test and validate against.

-The biggest benefit to buying certified is the peace of mind that you’ve made the right choice for your family.
-Many water contaminants can’t be seen, smelled, or tasted, so having a third-party testing that proves these unwanted materials are truly removed from your system helps build trust in that product.
+The most significant benefit to buying certified is knowing that you’ve made the right choice for your family.
+Many water contaminants can’t be seen, smelled, or tasted, so having third-party testing that proves these unwanted materials are truly removed from your system helps build trust in that product.
 The certification bodies listed above exist only on the reputability of their names.
 Their certification stamp is an endorsement for a piece of water treatment equipment, meaning that you can trust it will do what it says it does.

-If you’re interested in investing in your home’s water, be sure to look for these certification stamps.
-Or, better yet, get help making those tricky decisions and contact your local WaterCare dealer.
-A WaterCare water expert will walk you through the entire process of testing your water and finding the perfect piece of equipment to suit your needs.
+If you want to invest in your home’s water, look for these certification stamps.
+Or, better yet, get help making those tricky decisions and find a local WaterCare dealer who can help.
+A WaterCare water expert will walk you through testing your water and finding the perfect equipment to suit your needs.
 Our WaterCare line of treatment equipment includes several industry certifications to back up the quality of our products.